stellar/go/services/horizon/internal/docs/GUIDE_FOR_DEVELOPERS.md

 - Stellar-Core (If `standalone` specified): **11626**
 - Stellar-Core-Postgres: **5641**

+Note that when you switch between different networks you will need to clear the Stellar Core and Stellar Horizon databases.
+You can wipe out the databases by running `docker-compose down --remove-orphans -v`.

 This script is helpful to spin up the services quickly and play around with them.
 However, for code development it's important to build and install everything locally

 ## Local Horizon Installation